PlumpMath/haypo_notes/cpython.rst

   * Rationale: https://mail.python.org/pipermail/python-dev/2017-June/148287.html
   * Used on Windows and macOS, Linux distributions use system libexpat
   * Version: search for ``XML_MAJOR_VERSION`` in ``Modules/expat/expat.h``
-  * Script to update it: XXX
+  * Script to update it: see attached script to https://bugs.python.org/issue30947

 * Modules/zlib/: copy of `zlib <https://zlib.net/>`_